 The George Brown Botanic Gardens is a beautiful area and has themed sections like Rainforest Loop, Africa, Tiwi Wet Forest, and the Secret Moonlight Garden.
 It is the perfect place to wind down, enjoy yourself, and reconnect with nature.

 Leaving Eva’s Café, we saw a sign at a gate that a snake had been sighted recently in the gardens.
 Of course- not only must you be aware of crocs, but also snakes, I thought!
-We took the sign seriously and warned a couple that was walking their dogs.
-They just smiled and explained that this is just a joke from locals!
+We took the sign seriously and later warned a couple that was walking their dogs.
+They just smiled and explained that this is just a joke from the locals!
 Locals had hung plastic snakes in the tree to amuse tourists like us.
 Oh, that Aussie humor!

 Address: Gardens Road, The Gardens, NT 0820

 A trip to the Tiwi Islands is the one thing that we, unfortunately, didn’t do but wish we would have!
 We have read that the Aboriginal culture of the Tiwi Islands is different from the many Aboriginal cultures of the mainland.
 Tiwi Islands are known for their traditional lifestyle.
 Learn about the rich history and life on the tour*.
 Don’t miss out on exploring the ‘Island of Smiles’!